 Some sets were printed in Chinese but had no foil versions.
 Boosters of these contained English foil cards instead:

 — Simplified Chinese Invasion

 Wizards had planned to release Coldsnap in all active languages.
 But theme decks were cut in Chinese, and Russian doesn’t exist at all.
 Hence, it was the only standard legal booster set not supporting all of the then active languages.

 Misleading Data in the Web

-Several non-existing localized versions of sets are listed to exist in the official Wizards of the Coast data base Gatherer, and older existing ones are not.
-This erroneous data has more or less been used for all multilingual online stores and community made MtG card search sites.
+Several non-existing localized versions of sets are listed to exist in the official Wizards of the Coast data base Gatherer and older existing ones are not.
+This erroneous data has more or less been used for all multilingual online stores and community made MTG card search sites.
 The correct info can be found in the old Wizards of the Coast product archive.
 The language info there is only valid for booster packs, other products may exist in fewer languages.
 To access the page, take this URL:

 Be cautious about circulating spread sheets which aim to list all sets and languages they were printed in.
 I have not yet seen one that’s both complete and correct.